 Early Origins of the Alemyn family

 The surname Alemyn was first found in Allemagne, now known as Fleury-sur-Orne, near Caen in Normandy.
 There is no clear record of the family arriving in Britain but their voyage is of no doubt.
 Some of the first records of the name include listings in the Hundredorum Rolls of 1273: Terric le Alemaund in Buckinghamshire; Henry de Alemania in Nottinghamshire; Bertram de Almannia in Lincolnshire and Robert Almene in Cambridgeshire.
 John le Alemaund was listed in London in 1284.
 The Yorkshire Poll Tax Rolls of 1379 list Willelmus Alman.

 Early History of the Alemyn family

-Another 163 words (12 lines of text) covering the years 130 and 1304 are included under the topic Early Alemyn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Alemyn research.
+Another 82 words (6 lines of text) covering the years 1304, 1440, 1407 and 1800 are included under the topic Early Alemyn History in all our PDF Extended History products and printed products wherever possible.

 Alemyn Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Almayne, Alman, Allman, Almand, Hallman, Allmaine, Almon, Almand, Altman, Allman, Ellman, Dalman and many more.

 Early Notables of the Alemyn family (pre 1700)